Method

 Forward modelling with pre-calculated Green’s functions

 The forward modelling of raw synthetic data \({\bf d}_{\mathrm{raw, synth}}\) for earthquake source models requires the calculation of the Green’s function (GF) between all source points and receiver positions involved, based on a medium (velocity) model.
 In the general earthquake source problem, the positions of the sources change during the optimisation because the misfit is calculated for many different source-receiver configurations.
-The calculation of the GFs for each specific source-receiver pair is computationally costly and would be a significant contribution to the total computational duration of an optimisation.
+The calculation of the GFs for each specific source-receiver pair is computationally costly.
 Therefore, Grond uses pre-calculated GFs, stored in a database called Pyrocko GF store.
-Such GF Stores can be created with the Fomosto GF management tool of Pyrocko.
+Such GF stores can be created with the Fomosto GF management tool of Pyrocko.

 Different applications need different types of GF stores.
 For the purpose of forward modelling in Grond, we have to distinguish between

-1. GFs for dynamic seismic waveforms and
+1. GFs for dynamic seismic waveforms and corresponding ray attributes, and

 2. GFs for static near-field displacement.

-Ready to use GF stores can be found in our online repository.
+Ready-to-use GF stores can be found in our online repository.
 Global GFs for several standard earth models, like e.g. the global 1D PREM model are available, as well as regional distance GFs for many profiles of the CRUST 2.0 earth model database.
 Custom GF stores can be created using the Fomosto tool and an appropriate choice of the numerical method to calculate the GFs (Fomosto back end).

 GFs for seismic waveforms